 This scholarship was established in 2008 to help SLU's student parents continue their education while raising children.
 The fund provides resources to help students stay on track toward earning a degree.

-Thank you for your interest in applying for the Virginia D. Murphy Pregnant and Parenting Student Assistance Scholarship at SLU.
+To apply for the Virginia D. Murphy Pregnant and Parenting Student Assistance Scholarship at SLU:

-Please be sure to monitor your application to ensure completion of required items before the due date listed.
+Scholarships are available for fall beginning on or around October 1 and for spring semester on or around December 15.
+Please be sure to monitor your application to ensure completion of required items.
 You will be notified by email if you were selected as a recipient.

 Frequently Asked Questions

 Yes.
 Pregnant students may continue to live in their residence halls until their babies are born.

 Yes.
 Student health and counseling staff can assist with this process in a confidential manner.
 Professors will not be informed of the pregnancy unless the student chooses to tell them.